GammaPi/ScoreboardSimulator/README.md

 # 668project

-The whole development process can be seperated into three stages.
+The whole development process can be seperated into four stages.
 However, if we have time and interests, we could iterate this process.

 1. Requirement Analysis (Finished)
 2. Define the simulator **(By October 25th)**